mcconvil/mase/README.md

 Current Known Issues
 --------------------

 -   greg breaking down when have a single auxiliary variable.
-(Kevin)

--   Expanding the variance estimation options.
-(Mickey)
+(Kevin/Shirley)

 -   Regression tree estimator in development.

--   Handling of categorical variables.
-Need to allow for categorical y and categorical x's.
+-   Handling of categorical variable for y for all functions.
+(Shirley)

+-   Ratio estimator bootstrapSRS variance broken.

+-   Restructuring arguments of functions